Malaysian court upholds ex-premier Najib's graft conviction | Politics

 - Malaysia

-Malaysia's Appeal Court on Wednesday upheld the conviction of ex-Prime Minister Najib Razak linked to the massive looting of the 1MDB state investment fund that brought down his government in 2018.
+Malaysia's Appeal Court on Wednesday upheld the conviction and 12-year jail sentence of ex-Prime Minister Najib Razak linked to the massive looting of the 1MDB state investment fund that brought down his government in 2018.

-Najib was sentenced to 12 years in jail after a high court ruled in July 2020 that he was guilty of abuse of power, criminal breach of trust and money laundering for illegally receiving 42 million ringgit ($9.9 million) from SRC International, a former unit of 1MDB.
+Najib was found guilty by a high court in July 2020 of abuse of power, criminal breach of trust and money laundering for illegally receiving 42 million ringgit ($9.9 million) from SRC International, a former unit of 1MDB.
+It was the first of several corruption trials against Najib that are linked to the 1MDB scandal, which sparked investigations in the US and several other countries.

 The ruling by the three-member appellate bench was delivered via a Zoom hearing after a defence lawyer was suspected to have contracted COVID-19.

+Najib, who looked somber when the verdict was read out, told a virtual news conference later that he was disappointed in the outcome.
+He reiterated his innocence and said he would appeal to the Federal Court, the country's top court.

+"As a Muslim, I have sworn in the name of Allah that I didn't know (the 42 million ringgit was from SRC), nor did I ask for it.
+Nor did I direct anyone or that amount to be transferred to my office to my personal account,'' he said.

-Najib, who set up 1MDB shortly after taking office in 2009, has denied all wrongdoing and said the charges against him were political.
-He has just returned from Singapore, after the court approved his request earlier to travel to be with his daughter who has just given birth.
+Najib, who set up 1MDB shortly after taking office in 2009, has said the charges against him were political.
+He has just returned from Singapore, after the court approved his request earlier to travel to be with his daughter who recently gave birth.

+Lead prosecutor Sithambaram said the appeal court's verdict showed the case was based on "cold, hard facts'' and that there was no political motive behind Najib's prosecution.

+A scion of one of Malaysia's most prominent political families, Najib faces a total of 42 charges in five separate trials linked to 1MDB, some of which are ongoing.
+Investigators allege at least $4.5 billion was stolen from it and laundered by Najib's associates.
+Najib's wife is also on trial for corruption.

-Despite his graft conviction, Najib, 68, remains politically influential and his United Malays National Organization party has rebounded from its 2018 shocking election ouster.
+Despite his graft conviction, Najib remains politically influential and his United Malays National Organisation party has rebounded from its 2018 shocking election ouster.

 UMNO returned to government in March 2020 as part of a new coalition that took power from the reformist government that won 2018 elections.
 In August, UMNO took back the premiership after one of its leaders was appointed the country's new prime minister following a power struggle.